Intermesh/docker-groupoffice-development/README.md

    Note: The first time you run it 'composer install' will run.
 This can take some time to complete.
 View the logs to see the progress.

-5. Visit PHPMyAdmin at http://localhost:8001 and create the database "groupoffice".
-(Default password for root is 'groupoffice')

-6. Install Group-Office by going to http://localhost/install/.
+5. Install Group-Office by going to http://localhost/install/.
 Note you should not see a page where you enter database connection details.
 If you see this something is wrong with the database container.

-7. Configure a cron job on the host machine so that Group Office can run scheduled tasks.
+6. Configure a cron job on the host machine so that Group Office can run scheduled tasks.
    On Linux create a file /etc/cron.d/groupoffice and add:

    ```cron